member87/portfolio-astro/src/content/blog/my-linux-joruney.md

 In 2024, I made the move over to NixOS.
 When compared to Arch, NixOS was significantly more complicated and has a much higher learning curve.
-Even installing packages is a slightly more involved process than arch:
+Even installing packages is a slightly more involved process than Arch:

 ### Installation on Arch